Digichem-Project/digichem-core/doc/quick reference/source/submit.rst

 and (2) method files, which control the specifics of each calculation, such as the functional and basis set.

 One of the main advantages of using Silico for calculation submission is that multiple coordinate file can be specified at once, in which case all the given coordinate files will be submitted to the same calculation (as specified by the method file) simultaneously.
 In addition, multiple method files can also be specified, in which case each coordinate file will first be submitted to the calculation defined by the first method file specified.
-Once each of these calculations has completed, the resulting atomic geometry will then be submitted to the calculation defined by the second method file, and so until all method files have been exhausted.
+Once each of these calculations has completed, the resulting atomic geometry will then be submitted to the calculation defined by the second method file, and so on until all method files have been exhausted.

 Silico comes pre-loaded with a large database of method files, and so in most cases these don't need to be written by the user.
 Hence all that is generally needed to submit a calculation is a number of coordinate file specifying the molecules of interest.